Avaiga/taipy-doc/docs/manuals/auth/authentication.md

     This section is relevant only to the Enterprise edition of Taipy.

-Authentication is the process that makes sure a given user exists and that the password that is provided when logging in matches the expected one.
+Authentication is the process that makes sure a given user exists and that the password provided when logging in matches the expected one.
 This process ensures that a user that logs in really is who she or he claims to be.